-Depending on your condition, a typical initial evaluation will last approximately 60 to 90 minutes.
-Follow up appointments could take about 30-60 minutes.
+Depending on your condition, a typical initial evaluation will last 60 to 90 minutes.
+Follow up appointments generally take 30-60 minutes.

 - Bring any medical assistive devices, such as a brace, splint or crutches.

 - Provide a valid photo identification (i.e. driver’s license, state ID or passport) as well as your insurance card.

 - Wear comfortable clothing that is easy to move around in and allows our clinicians access to your treatment areas.
-Gym attire and athletic shoes is preferred.
+Gym attire and athletic shoes are preferred.

 - Check in with the front desk when you arrive.
-Please do not begin activities until you receive instruction from our team.
+Please wait for instruction from our team to begin any activities.

 - Be prepared to schedule out follow up appointments based on your treatment plan of care.

-Although we try to keep it as minimal as possible, Physical Therapy registration paperwork is required prior to evaluation and treatment.
-Paperwork can be completed online or printed and filled out prior to.
-If neither of those options work, then we ask that you arrive 15-30 minutes early to your first visit and we can work together to get you prepared.
+Although we try to keep paperwork to a minimum, some is required before we can begin your evaluation and treatment.
+You can complete your paperwork online or print and fill it out prior to your appointment.
+If neither of those options work for you, just arrive 15-30 minutes early to your first visit and we’ll get it done together.